How to Pack a Suitcase

 If you are in Budapest, and for months, have been looking forward to partaking in one of the best bath experiences in Europe, and you find you forgot your bathing suit…This is more than annoying!

 Well, you get the drift.
-Make a list.
-You can make your own list, and yes, there are many you can download on the internet.
-You can even have my fully interactive packing list But please make a list.
+Making a list is the best way to avoid forgetting an essential item.
+You can make your own list, and yes, you can download many online.
+You can even have my fully interactive packing list.
+But please make a list.
 You will thank yourself (and maybe me) in the end.

 Check it Twice (or more)

 Now that you have your list, it’s time to winnow it down.
-Most likely, you checked everything!
-You aren’t going to need all that.
-Unless you are a “Fashion Influencer” on Insta, think of this as the perfect time to practice your “capsule wardrobe” stylings.
+Most likely, you checked everything from the travel packing list, and you aren’t going to need all that.
+Unless you are a “Fashion Influencer” on Instagram, consider this the perfect time to practice your “capsule travel wardrobe” styling.

 Mix and match, my friend, is the key to keeping your bag light.
 Each top should go with each bottom.
 If you have four tops and two bottoms, you have eight outfits.
 By adding coordinating accessories and the all-important “third piece,” your four tops and two bottoms can now be even more outfits.